pissang/geometry-extrude/README.md

         smoothSide?: boolean,
         // If has smooth bevel, default to be false. smoothBevel?: boolean,
+        // If exclude bottom faces, default to be false.
+        // Usefull when bottom side can't be seen. excludeBottom?: boolean,
         // Transform the polygon to fit this rect.
         // Will keep polygon aspect if only width or height is given. fitRect?: {x?: number, y?: number, width?: number: height?: number},